leonlafa/gridsome-source-cryptocompare/README.md

 - Default:  `false`
 - Required: `false`

-If set to true, the server will sign the requests (by default we don't sign them), this is useful for usage in smart contracts [ Default - false]
+If set to true, the server will sign the requests (by default we don't sign them), this is useful for usage in smart contracts.

 ## Was this plugin useful?

-If you found this template _useful_, please ⭐️the project to show your appreciation!
+If you found this plugin _useful_, please ⭐️the project to show your appreciation!
 <br>
 In the spirit of open-source, share this project with others in the community who might find it useful 😀